libiyao/sortingMethods/README.md

-# This repo includes serveral sorting methods such as merge sort, quick sort, and etc.
+# This repo includes several sorting methods such as merge sort, quick sort, and etc.

 Runtimes: